s991116/HiveGame/README.md

 2. Run HiveSimulator from app folder

 ## ToDo
-- [ ] Normalize should sort board array, after placement
+- [ ] Implement movement for Beetle
-- [ ] Test if piece in second move for P1 can move and add to valid moves
+- [ ] Implement movement for Spider
-- [ ] Vertical normalization
+- [ ] Implement movement for Ant
 - [ ] Implement rules for winning and loosing
 - [ ] Add Layers of Beetles for Print Board when Beetles are on top of other creatures